Marlin-DE200/Marlin-DiscoEasy200/README.md

 * SD card autostart - menu item + support for both `autoN.g` and `dagomaN.g`
 * Scrolling status messages (that are wider than display)
 * Temp stability time for M109 reduced from 15s to Marlin default 10s
+* M701/M702 codes for filament load/unload enabled

+The following stock functions have not been configured (because we cannot work out how) and probably won't work:

+* Use of Y end-stop switch to pause the print
+* Filament changing without a screen

 ### Untested versions